AdamGuidarini/MediTrak/README.md

 ### Completed:

   + AddMedication activty - Gives users the ability to add a new medication.
   + MainActivity - Provides a GUI to view all medications to be taken during the current week.
 User can mark medications taken or not.
+Users can also use the three buttons on the bottom to view future or previous weeks or return to the current week.
   + Medication notes - Allows users to take notes to keep track of how their medications affect them.
   + MyMedications activity - Displays all medications stored in the database.
 Allows users to edit, cancel, or delete them, make notes about them, and view statistics about them.
   + Notifications - Push notifications that remind you to take your medications at the times you set.